-Democratic politician Edwin Washington Edwards casts a long shadow over the state's political history.
+Democratic politician Edwin Washington Edwards cast a long shadow over the state's political history.

 Democrat Edwin Washington Edwards, a politician who took pride in his Cajun heritage, casts a long shadow over the state’s political history.
-From his record sixteen years as Louisiana’s chief executive (1972−80, 1984−88, and 1992−96) to his ignominious eight years as an unrepentant jailed felon, Edwards’s influence on the state in the late twentieth century is unrivaled.
+From his record sixteen years as Louisiana’s chief executive (1972−80, 1984−88, and 1992−96) to his ignominious eight years as an unrepentant jailed felon, Edwards’s influence on the state in the late twentieth century was unrivaled.
 Edwards’s flamboyant lifestyle as a high-rolling gambler and self-professed playboy, his wily ability to repeatedly evade malfeasance charges, and his unflappable charismatic populist appeal as a can-do politician prompted a wide range of emotions from his constituents—from adoration to disgust, and everything in between.
 He simultaneously shamed, entertained, and governed his fellow Louisianans and came to epitomize the stereotypical corrupt but colorful Louisiana politician.
+Edwards died at home in Gonzales, Louisiana, on July 12, 2021.
+He was 93.

 Edwin Edwards was born on August 7, 1927, to Clarence Edwards, a half-Cajun Presbyterian sharecropper, and Agnès (Brouillette) Edwards, a French-speaking Cajun Catholic, in the community of Johnson, Louisiana, eight miles outside of Marksville.
 Edwards’s humble upbringing gave him compassion for the poor and unfortunate, while also fostering a countervailing taste for excess.
 As a teen, he briefly served as a Nazarene minister before returning to the Catholic Church.